DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "Jeannya is aiming for Kai!"

 "This again!?
-I told you it is misunderstanding, Rinne, could you stop clinging, please?"
+I told you it is misunderstanding, Rinne, could you please stop clinging?"

 "No way, I'm not leaving you."